Google Analytics tags

 The Blaupunkt Bremen SQR 46 DAB Radio Head:

 This radio head has become quite popular as an aftermarket replacement for the 993/964.
-It is a good bit more expensive than some of the Continental offerings, it does look somewhat period correct for a 993/964, and most importantly it does have RCA style line level outputs to directly attach an external power amp.
-If you envision adding a power amp at any time in the future this is a popular unit to consider.
+It is a good bit more expensive than some of the Continental offerings, it does look somewhat period correct for a 993/964, and most importantly, it does have RCA-style line-level outputs to directly attach an external power amp.
+If you envision adding a power amp at any time in the future, this is a popular unit to consider.

 The Blaupunkt Frankfurt RCM 82 DAB is a newer product with updated functionality.